jhncsu/jhncsu/README.md

-- 👋 Hi, I’m @jhncsu
+- 👋 Hi, I’m Joseph Hightower, professor emeritus at North Carolina State University in Raleigh North Carolina USA.
-- 👀 I’m interested in population models and Bayesian analyses using JAGS.
+- 👀 My background is in fish population dynamics and anadromous fishes.
+I’m interested in Bayesian analyses using JAGS.

 - 📫 You can reach me at jhightower@ncsu.edu.